grafolean/grafolean/README.md

 5) point your browser to `http://<IP or domain>/` (where `<IP or domain>` should be the same as `EXTERNAL_HOSTNAME` in step 3)

-Congratulations, you are done! :)
+Congratulations, you are done! :rocket:

 If you wish to setup HTTPS, see [doc/HOWTO-HTTPS.md](doc/HOWTO-HTTPS.md) for instructions.